-The Xbox Series X will support 8K gaming with frame rates of up to 120 fps, plus ray tracing for realistic lighting, reflections and shadows.
+The Xbox Series X will support 8K gaming and frame rates of up to 120fps, plus ray tracing for realistic lighting, reflections and shadows.
 We also know it will support variable refresh rates (VRR), which should help with smoothness and motion handling.

-Of course, 8K TVs are way out of many people's budgets you can expect plenty of games tailored to 4K 60fps gameplay.
-Still, it's clear that Xbox has clearly set its sights on an 8K future.
+Of course, 8K TVs are way out of many people's budgets, which might be why the focus so far has been on 4K 60fps gameplay.
+Still, it's clear that Xbox also has its sights on an 8K future.

 Other important video features include the ability of the Xbox Series X to use machine-learning to add HDR to legacy titles that didn’t support it as standard at launch.